High dimensional consistent independence testing with maxima of rank correlations: Introduction

 The aforementioned approaches are largely built on linear and simple rank correlations.
 These, however, are incapable of detecting more complicated non-linear, non-monotone dependences as \citet{MR0029139} noted in his seminal paper.
 Recent work thus proposed the use of consistent rank \citep{MR3178526}, kernel-based \citep{NIPS2007_3201,MR3744710}, and distance covariance/correlation statistics \citep{MR2382665}.
-However, much less is known about high dimensional tests of $H_0$ that use these more involved statistics.
+However, much less is known about high-dimensional tests of $H_0$ that use these more involved statistics.
 Notable exceptions include \citet{MR3766953} and \citet{MR3798874}.
 There, the authors combined Nagao's $L_2$-type methods with rank and distance covariance statistics that in a tour de force are shown to weakly converge to a Gaussian limit under the null.
 In addition, \citet{MR3798874} proved that an infeasible version of their test is rate-optimal against a Gaussian dense alternative (Gaussian distribution with equal correlation), while still little is known about optimality of Leung and Drton's.

 In this paper, we derive maximum-type tests that are counterparts of Leung--Drton and Yao--Zhang--Shao $L_2$-type ones.
-As noted in \citet{MR3737306}, \citet{MR3766953}, and \citet{MR3798874}, maximum-type tests will be more sensitive to strong but sparse dependence.
-Our tests are formed using statistics based on pairwise rank correlation measures such as Hoeffding's $D$ \citep{MR0029139}, Blum--Kiefer--Rosenblatt's $R$ \citep{MR0125690}, and Bergsma--Dassios--Yanagimoto's $\tau^*$ \citep{MR3178526,zbMATH03366369}.
-Assuming the pair of random variables $X_i$ and $X_j$ to have an absolutely continuous distribution, these measures all satisfy the following three desirable properties summarized in \citet{MR3842884}: \begin{description} \item[\rm\em I-consistency.]
+As noted in \citet{MR3737306}, \citet{MR3766953}, and \citet{MR3798874}, maximum-type tests will be more sensitive to strong but sparse dependence. {Designed to assess pairwise independence consistently,} our tests are formed using statistics based on pairwise rank correlation measures such as Hoeffding's $D$ \citep{MR0029139}, Blum--Kiefer--Rosenblatt's $R$ \citep{MR0125690}, and Bergsma--Dassios--Yanagimoto's $\tau^*$ \citep{MR3178526,zbMATH03366369}. {In particular,} assuming the pair of random variables $X_i$ and $X_j$ to have {a joint distribution that is not only continuous but also absolutely continuous,} these measures all satisfy the following three desirable properties summarized in \citet{MR3842884}: \begin{description} \item[\rm\em I-consistency.]
 If $X_i$ and $X_j$ are independent, the correlation measure is zero. \item[\rm\em D-consistency.]
 If $X_i$ and $X_j$ are dependent, the correlation measure is nonzero. \item[\rm\em Monotonic invariance.]
-The correlation measure is invariant to monotone transformations. \end{description} As we shall review in Section~\ref{sec:rank}, the aforementioned correlation statistics can all be treated as instances of degenerate U-statistics, with important special properties.
+The correlation measure is invariant to monotone transformations. \end{description}